 As for the iPhone 12 Pro handsets, we expect a new colour: navy blue.
 The leaker Max Weinbach has predicted (on the YouTube channel Everything Apple Pro) that this will replace Midnight Green - which we like, but provoked mixed reactions when it was announced.
 Here's what a navy blue iPhone 12 Pro could look like, in a mockup created by the site:

-We've already seen PhoneArena's mock-up of what the iPhone 12 would look like with four rear-facing camera lenses, and EverythingApplePro's mockup of a navy blue colour finish, but that's just the tip of the iceberg.
-In this section we will post the best iPhone 12 images and concept illustrations as they appear.
+We've already seen PhoneArena's mock-up of what the iPhone 12 would look like with four rear-facing camera lenses, and EverythingApplePro's mockup of a navy-blue finish, but that's just the tip of the iceberg.
+In this section we will post the best iPhone 12 leaked photos, concept illustrations and videos as they appear.

 You'll note that the iPhone 12 depicted here has a far more squared-off edge than the iPhone 11 Pro Max (which it's compared to in the righthand image above).
-This design brings the 12 closer to the 2018 iPad Pro.
+This design brings the 12 closer to the 2018 and 2020 iPad Pro models.

 Most intriguingly, the site spotted a mysterious connector on one edge of the device:

-It looks like the magnetic connector that the iPad Pro 2018 uses to attach and charge the second-gen Apple Pencil, but as Macotakara points out, that particular stylus is too large to fit on a smartphone.
+It looks like the magnetic connector that recent iPad Pros use to attach and charge the second-gen Apple Pencil, but as Macotakara points out, that stylus is too large to fit on a smartphone.
 It speculates about the possibility of a new, petite version of the Apple Pencil being released to suit the iPhone 12.

 For a closer look, here's a video of the same mockup unit being examined.

 Next is this concept video of the iPhone 12 Pro, from Concept Creator.
 It depicts the new handset with a slightly different arrangement of camera lenses on the rear, and assumes 5G will be included, although that obviously doesn't affect the external design.